Perceptyx Blog

 Employee turnover is expensive.
-The Society for Human Resource Management (SHRM) reported in April 2022 that the total cost to hire a new employee can be three to four times the position's salary.
+The Society for Human Resource Management (SHRM) estimates that the total cost to hire a new employee can be three to four times the position's salary.

 Sound too high?
 Just considering direct costs, you’d be right.
 The direct cost of replacing an employee may amount to only a third of a position’s salary.
 But how do we account for the indirect costs?
 Cost calculations are a tricky business.
 However, this accounting not only helps with budgeting; it can also tell us a lot about the kind of organization we work for.